-Above all, prospective residents should know that Longwood at Oakmont meets the highest standards in detail, by every important measurement: We are accredited by the CARF-CCAC (formerly the Continuing Care Accreditation Commission).
+Above all, prospective residents should know that Longwood at Oakmont meets the highest standards in detail, by every important measurement: We are accredited by the CARF.
 This independent, non-profit organization evaluates CCRCs for financial stability and quality of care, using 1,700 criteria.
 Only 11% of all LifeCare communities in America have earned this seal of approval.
-Longwood’s certification, achieved in 2001 and reaffirmed in 2011, is one more reason you can look to the future here with confidence.
+Longwood’s certification was achieved in 2001 and reaffirmed in 2011.